 Michael practices in the area of family law, in both public and private law proceedings relating to children.
-He also has a developing Court of Protection practice and has a particular interest in cases involving the deprivation of liberty of children, in the context of both proceedings brought within the Court of Protection and under the inherent jurisdiction.
+He also practices Court of Protection practice and has a particular interest in cases involving the deprivation of liberty of children, in the context of both proceedings brought within the Court of Protection and under the inherent jurisdiction.

 Michael has a particular interest in wardship proceedings and in public and private law Children Act proceedings involving an international element.
-He has experience of representing local authorities, parents and children in cases involving issues such as that of jurisdiction, placement outside of the United kingdom and the transfer of proceedings pursuant to Article 15 of the Brussels II Revised instrument.
-He has a working knowledge of the procedures followed by local authorities in respect of communicating with foreign authorities, obtaining information, evidence and assessing extended family members residing outside of the jurisdiction.
-He regularly advises local authorities on international issues both during public law proceedings and at the pre-proceedings stage.
+He has experience of representing local authorities, parents and children in cases involving issues such as that of jurisdiction, placement of children outside of the United Kingdom and the transfer of proceedings pursuant to Article 15 of the Brussels II Revised instrument.
+He has a solid working knowledge of the procedures in relation to communicating with foreign authorities, obtaining information, evidence and assessing extended family in these areas.

-Michael is regularly instructed in public law proceedings involving serious injuries to children and has acted in a number of cases involving abusive head trauma and brain injury to infants.
-His experience in Children Act proceedings also encompasses issues such as international relocation and the international movement of children, fabricated and induced illness and sexual abuse.
+Michael is regularly instructed in public law proceedings involving serious injuries to children and has appeared in a number of cases in the High Court involving abusive head trauma and brain injury to infants and fabricated and induced illness in children.
+His experience in Children Act proceedings also encompasses issues such as international relocation and the international movement of children.

 In 2015 Michael was awarded a Pegasus Scholarship from Middle Temple.
 He undertook a 10-week placement in New Zealand, working in the capacity as junior Crown Counsel for the initial part of the placement, where he acted in an advisory capacity to various government departments; he worked on cases involving issues in relation to international jurisdiction and judicial review.
-The remainder of his remainder was spent with the Ministry of Social Development, the government body responsible for child protection within the New Zealand Court system.
+He also spent time working in the Ministry of Social Development, the government body responsible for child protection within the New Zealand Court system.

 Michael is also a regular contributor to Family Law Week online, in respect of both case summaries and topical legal articles and contributed to other publications such as Counsel Magazine.